Carlos Ghosn says $1 billion lawsuit against Nissan is reasonable given his suffering after arrest

 He fled Japan in December 2019 for Lebanon where he has lived since.

-Ghosn is wanted in Japan and France and has received three notices from Interpol based on arrest warrants from those countries.
+Ghosn is wanted in Japan and France.
+Since he fled to Lebanon, Beirut has received three notices from Interpol based on arrest warrants for him from those countries.
 In France, he is facing a number of legal challenges, including tax evasion and alleged money laundering, fraud and misuse of company assets while at the helm of the Renault-Nissan alliance.

 Lebanon has no extradition treaty with Japan and does not extradite its citizens.